 Perhaps you are a baker with a small business – you are effectively useless, not because bread isn’t important, but because surviving in the bread business is now a matter of having developers on your side who can help you win in a game that Yelp, Groupon and other software companies are running to their advantage.
 If your bakery doesn’t have an iPhone app, it will soon be at the mercy of outfits like Yelp.

-Mobile apps need not just developers but marketing – and, on that note, I'd like to point out a post that I wrote for the Handshake 2.0 blog: Getting Your Apps in Gear.
+Mobile apps need not just developers but marketing – and, on that note, I’d like to point out a post that I wrote for the Handshake 2.0 blog: Getting Your Apps in Gear.
 The topic, and title (a play on the phrase from the desktop software world, getting hindquarters, or a synonym for this, in seats) grew out of conversations with Anne Giles Clelland (who runs the site) about app marketing and PR.
 It is about how to drive downloads and usage for your apps.
+Making sure your ad revenue is on a good level for your mobile app is important to think about and discuss too.

 I encourage you to visit Forbes and Handshake 2.0 and read these articles.